TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    :type: array

-   Matches the LinkService implementations for generating URL, and link texts via typolink.
+   Matches the LinkService implementations for generating URLs and link texts via typolink.
 This configuration value can be used to register a :ref:`custom link builder <tutorial-typolink-builder>` for the frontend generation of links.